 We see many customers who’ve purchased a cheap “Alibaba” e-bike that is no longer working.
 Usually we can’t help because the parts are specific to the bike and often the original importer is nowhere to be found.

 Our tip: Google the brand name – if it’s sold in other countries, has positive reviews on independent sites and the company that has been around a while, it’s probably a reputable brand rather than one “John” has invented.

-We sell all three main types of motor– front wheel hub motors, rear hub motors and mid-drive electric bikes.
-They all have their pros and cons and it depends on how you use your bike.
-For urban and rail trail riding, front hub drives generally work fine – the rider powers the rear wheel creating a dual wheel drive effect.
+We sell all both main types of motor - hub drives and mid-drives They have their pros and cons and it depends on how you use your bike.

-They’re not as good in very steep, slippery or loose terrain – rear wheel drives will get better traction.
-Rear hubs combined with rear-mounted batteries can however create an imbalanced bike.
+Hub drives do a great job for most riders.
+A rear hub will get better traction in steep or loose terrain than a front hub, although rear hubs combined with rear-mounted batteries can however create an imbalanced bike.
 Mid-drives offer better efficiency and balance than hub motors, and are better for long, steep ascents.
 However, they often cost more and don’t have a throttle option.
 Our tip: Be wary of dealers who tell you ‘x’ type of motor is better than all others (which is usually because they specialise in type ‘x’).
 Try the different options and decide for yourself.

 Rear hub drive on the Magnum Ui5